Prof. dr. Ellen Rutten, Dr. Arent van Nieukerken, Dr. Eric Metz

 The research questions that the group will critically address include the following two:

-Monthly seminars, research publications (articles/monographs), 1 international conference/public event (2016; see 7. for details), applications for external research funding.
+Seminars each three months, research publications (articles/monographs), a series of international conferences and workshops, applications for external research funding.
 The research group will cooperate with foreign scholars specializing in new millennium literature.

 In recent years, several literary experts – academic and non-academic alike – have argued that in the 21st century, literature has regained its role as commentator and constructing force in social and political processes.
 Although social commitment should not be considered a sine qua non for all the trends that we explore, as a whole 21st literature does testify to a heightened awareness of social and political dilemmas.
 This research group places the renewed engagement high on its agenda not only by addressing it in in-group discussions, but also by framing its concluding conference emphatically as a public event – one where academic speakers alternate with literary critics and writers, and where a broad audience is welcomed and invited to participate.